How to Become an RNFA

 2. Holding current, unrestricted RN licensure

-3. Completing an accredited RNFA program that meets AORN standards education
+3. Completing an accredited RNFA program that meets AORN standards for education

-4. Obtaining a minimum of 2,000 documented hours of practice as an RNFA
+4. Obtaining a minimum of 2,000 documented relevant practice hours

 1. 1